Tuesday, April 29, 2008

 I went into work on Friday, and thanks to Jet lag felt mentally tired and unable to concentrate.
 I had hoped to feel more human by now but I am finding it realy hard to rejoin the human race.

 Last night I went out for a drink at the John Millington with Nick and Bruce.
-Sitting the the crowded bar drinking Gin and Tonic, after eating a take away curry, I felt joyless.
-It was the curry I was happy to see them both I just miss Japan.
+Sitting in the crowded bar drinking Gin and Tonic, after eating a take away curry, I felt joyless.
+I was happy to see them both I just miss Japan.

 Thursday, April 17, 2008